 - Learn how to fall – Shoulder, elbow, and wrist injuries such as fractures or dislocations often result from trying to brace during a fall.
 Don’t place your hands or arms in front of you to stop a fall.
 Instead, try to fall on your glutes or on your side so your body can more safely absorb the impact.

-- Know your limits & stop when you’re tired – The frequency of accidents increases when you’re fatigued.
+- Know your limits and stop when you’re tired – The frequency of accidents increases when you’re fatigued.
 Avoid pushing your physical capabilities if you are not ready to perform a certain sport, movement, or trick – that is when injuries are more likely to occur.

 Schedule an appointment at Raleigh Orthopaedic